 There is at present no cure for narcolepsy, but the condition is manageable.

-Because narcolepsy is believed to be caused by the loss of certain cells within the brain (see What causes narcolepsy?), and there is currently no way to replace those cells, narcolepsy is a lifelong condition.
+Narcolepsy is usually caused by the loss of certain cells within the brain (see What causes narcolepsy?).
+As there is currently no way to replace these cells, narcolepsy is a lifelong condition.
 Treatment is therefore focused on controlling the symptoms of narcolepsy in a way that allows the patient to live as normal a life as possible.
 Although the cause of idiopathic hypersomnia (IH) is not known, the treatment of this condition is similar to narcolepsy.

-There are several treatments available to help manage the symptoms of narcolepsy.
-What works best for one patient does not necessarily also work best for another, and your doctor will try to find the treatment that is most suitable for you.
-This may involve just one drug, or it may involve two or more, to treat different aspects of the condition (eg excessive daytime sleepiness and cataplexy).
+There are several treatments available to help control the symptoms of narcolepsy or IH.
+What works best for one patient does not necessarily work for another, and your doctor will try to find the treatment that is most suitable for you.
+This usually involves a combination of medication and changes to lifestyle.

 More information can be found at the resource page Narcolepsy medications.